tuwiendsg/ADVISE/README.md

 More detailed experiments can be found at <a href="http://www.infosys.tuwien.ac.at/research/viecom/prototypes/ADVISE">tuwien webpage</a> and the <a href="https://github.com/tuwiendsg/ADVISE/wiki">wiki</a>.

 For any research work in which ADVISE is used, please cite the paper:
 <ul><li>Georgiana Copil, Demetris Trihinas, Hong-Linh Truong, Daniel Moldovan, George Pallis, Schahram Dustdar, Marios Dikaiakos.
 "ADVISE - a Framework for Evaluating Cloud Service Elasticity Behavior" (submitted <a href="papers/icsoc_2014.pdf">PDF</a>) the 11th International Conference on Service Oriented Computing.
-Berlin, Germany, 2-5 December, 2013. <i>Accepted</i></li></ul>
+Berlin, Germany, 2-5 December, 2013. <b>Best paper award</b></li></ul>

 ADVISE framework is written in python, and available in <a href="https://github.com/tuwiendsg/ADVISE/tree/master/ADVISE-Core"> ADVISE-Core </a>.
 Please check the <a href="https://github.com/tuwiendsg/ADVISE/blob/master/ADVISE/User%20Guide.txt">user guide</a> or the <a href="https://github.com/tuwiendsg/ADVISE/wiki/ADVISE">wiki</a> detailing the necessary steps for using ADVISE.